junxian428/HTB_Certified_Junior_Cybersecurity_Associate/7. Introduction to Windows Command Line/5. Working with Directories and Files - CMD/README.md

 C:\Users\htb\Desktop> robocopy /E /B /L C:\Users\htb\Desktop\example C:\Users\htb\Documents\Backup\

 From the output above, we can see that our permissions are insufficient.
 Utilizing the /MIR switch will complete the task for us.
 Be aware that it will mark the files as a system backup and hide them from view.
 We can clear the additional attributes if we add the /A-:SH switch to our command.
 Be careful of the /MIR switch, as it will mirror the destination directory to the source.
 Any file that exists within the destination will be removed.
 Ensure you place the new copy in a cleared folder.
 Above, we also used the /L switch.
 This is a what-if command.
 It will process the command you issue but not execute it; it just shows you the potential result.
 Let us give it a try below.

+<h3>Robocopy /MIR</h3>

+C:\Users\htb\Desktop> robocopy /E /MIR /A-:SH C:\Users\htb\Desktop\notes\ C:\Users\htb\Documents\Backup\Files-to-exfil\

+Running our command and then checking the directory shows us that the files copied over successfully.
+There are so many ways we can utilize Robocopy that it needs its own section.
+Experiment and play with the tool to develop some of your ways to move directories, copy files, and even play with attributes.

+<h3>Files</h3>

+Many of the same commands we utilized while administering directories can also be used with files.
+Windows has plenty more built-in tools we can use for all our file magic fun.
+We will cover a few of them here.
+We should first discuss how to view files and their contents.